Sweefties/tvOS9-TVMLKitDemo/README.md

 Tested on tvOS 9.0 Simulator.

+## Important

+Get the `master` branch for XCode 8 / Swift 3 updated project.

 ## App Transport Security Settings

 To support HTTP hosted : add the Boolean type Value to `YES` for `NSAllowsArbitraryLoads` in app's `info.plist` file.